Des Lynam: Early years

 Lynam was born in Ennis, County Clare, Ireland, and moved with his family to Brighton, England, at the age of six.

-He recalled having a strong Irish accent at that time, but eventually lost it.
+He recalled having a strong Irish accent at the time, but eventually lost it.
 He passed the eleven-plus in 1954, to attend Varndean Grammar School.
 After sitting his A-levels, he went into the insurance business.

 Broadcasting career

 1968–1999

 Lynam started his career in broadcasting as a freelance radio journalist on BBC Radio Brighton (1968–1969).
 He quickly joined national BBC radio in London, and went on to anchor Sport on Two and Sports Report (1969–1978) on BBC Radio 2.
 From 1974 to 1976, he co-presented the Today programme on BBC Radio 4 on three mornings each week.
 He was also the radio boxing commentator for 20 years.

-Lynam moved to television in 1977 starting off with Sportswide as part of Nationwide continuing until the series ended in 1983, and then presented Grandstand (1979–1991, occasionally until 1999), Sportsnight (1991–1997) and Match of the Day (1988–1999) on the BBC for many years, and also fronted BBC coverage of Wimbledon (highlights 1983 to 1989 with Gerald Williams, main presenter 1991–1997 and 1999), the Grand National (1985–1999), the Football World Cup (1982–1998) and the Olympic Games (1980–1996).
+Lynam moved to television in 1977 starting off with Sportswide as part of Nationwide continuing until the series ended in 1983, and then presented Grandstand (1979–1991, occasionally until 1999), Sportsnight (1991–1997) and Match of the Day (1988–1999).
+He also fronted BBC coverage of Wimbledon (highlights 1983 to 1989 with Gerald Williams, main presenter 1991–1997 and 1999), the Grand National (1985–1999), the Football World Cup (1982–1998) and the Olympic Games (1980–1996).

 In 1988 and 1989, Lynam presented the BBC series Holiday.

 In April 1989, Lynam was present at the Hillsborough disaster whilst covering the FA Cup semi-final match between Liverpool and Nottingham Forest for Match of the Day.

 Between 1988 and the end of the 1991–1992 season, the BBC had lost the rights for top flight league matches to ITV, although the BBC retained rights for the FA Cup.
-Lynam presented Match of the Day on FA Cup weekends for four years until the end of the 1991–1992 season.
+Lynam presented Match of the Day on FA Cup weekends for those four seasons.
 In August 1992, at the start of the new formation of the Premier League, the BBC regained highlights of top flight league matches.
 Lynam presented Match of the Day highlights of Premier League matches on the BBC until 1999.

 Throughout his time on the BBC, Lynam was praised for his witty and down-to-earth style.
 In 1998, Lynam made a brief return to BBC Radio 2, presenting the 5–7pm Drivetime show on Fridays only.
 During this period, Johnnie Walker presented the show from Monday to Thursday.